mhuzaifadev/deep-learning-masterclass/README.md

 <tr>
   <td>
     <b>Self Organizing Maps</b><br>
-A self-organizing map (SOM) or self-organizing feature map (SOFM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples, called a map, and is therefore a method to do dimensionality reduction.</td>
+A self-organizing map (SOM) or self-organizing feature map (SOFM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples, called a map, and is, therefore, a method to do dimensionality reduction.</td>
   <td>
     <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/TrainSOM.gif/220px-TrainSOM.gif" height = 90>
   </td>